dougalrm/aider-patterns-wow/data/docs/people_and_collaboration.md

 2. New and existing people in agile delivery teams have the experience, training, and support they need to be successful in their role.

-3. Competency frameworks and career pathways ensure those in the agile delivery teams know what is expected of them in order to progress to the next level, and what career options are available to them in Schroders.
+3. Competency frameworks and career pathways ensure those in the agile delivery teams know what is expected of them in order to progress to the next level, and what career options are available to them.

 4. Delivery teams work effectively with those outside their teams - gaining new skills and becoming "t-shaped" as they do so.
 They are enabled by self-service tooling and automation, helping them to become more empowered and achieve their missions more easily over time.